HENRY EVENNETT HAYLOCK 1888–1954

 Married in 1912 to Florence K. Stuart (born at sea), daughter Joan Stuart born 1916 (registered Bingham)

-Married again 1949 Marie-Josephine Noelle
+Possibly Married again 1949 Marie-Josephine Noelle

 Date of death 9th December 1954 at Hitchin.

-Living on Levell Street, Attleborough with father Frederick age 27, watchmaker and jeweller, mother Lilly(Mountain), sister Dorothy Emily age one month.
+Age 3 living on Levell Street, Attleborough with father Frederick age 27, watchmaker and jeweller, mother Lilly(Mountain), sister Dorothy Emily age one month.
 They employed a monthly nurse, Sarah Hingley.
 Emily Mountain, housekeeper, was a visitor.

-Henry was living on Arthur St, Sherwood with his parents and sisters Dorothy Emily and Kathleen age one.
+Age 13 living on Arthur St, Sherwood with his parents and sisters Dorothy Emily and Kathleen age one.
 His father was now an auctioneer.
 The household included Ellen Peach, domestic servant.

-Living in Burton Rd, Carlton, with father Frederick, auctioneer and valuer, mother Lilly and sister Kathleen, 12.
+Age 23 living on Burton Rd, Carlton, with father Frederick, auctioneer and valuer, mother Lilly and sister Kathleen, 12.
 He was working as an auctioneer and valuer.
 The family employed a domestic servant, Elizabeth Matthew.

 1912 passed examination for Auctioneers Institute